ckuijjer/hello-apollo-link/README.md

 REACT_APP_PERSONAL_ACCESS_TOKEN=XXX
 ```

-Switch between v3 and v4 of the API by changing `USE_REST` constant in _GitHubUser.js_
+Switch between v3 and v4 of the API by changing `USE_REST` constant in _GitHubProfile.js_